Scalloping 2024

 Photo Courtesy of Carol Grant, Oceangrant Images and Discover Crystal River Florida

-First, what exactly are scallops and what kind of scallops will I find in Tampa Bay?
+First, what exactly are scallops and what kind of scallops will I find in the Tampa Bay Area?

 Scallops are bivalve mollusks like clams, mussels, and oysters.
 But, unlike clams and oysters, scallops can swim!